Skip to main content

 Frequently asked questions

 Multiply the building footprint (length × width) by the pitch multiplier, then add a waste factor.
-The pitch multiplier accounts for the extra surface area added by the slope — a 6/12 pitch produces a multiplier of 1.118, so a 1,200 sq ft footprint becomes 1,341 sq ft of roof surface.
-Add 10% for waste on a simple gable roof (15% for complex roofs).
-The result is what you'd order in materials.
+The pitch multiplier captures the extra surface area added by the slope.
+A 6/12 pitch (26.6°) gives a multiplier of 1.118, so a 1,200 sq ft (111.5 m²) footprint becomes 1,341 sq ft (124.6 m²) of roof surface.
+Add 10% waste on a simple gable, 15% if the roof has hips or valleys.
+The result is the amount you'd order in materials.

 Divide your total roof area in square feet by 100.
-One roofing square equals 100 sq ft of roof surface, and it's the standard unit roofers and suppliers use to price materials.
-A roof with 1,500 sq ft of surface area is 15 squares.
-Round up when ordering — partial squares still cost a full unit, and material packaging works in whole squares.
+One roofing square equals 100 sq ft (9.3 m²) of roof surface.
+It's the standard unit US roofers and suppliers price by.
+A roof with 1,500 sq ft (139 m²) of surface is 15 squares.
+Round up when ordering, since partial squares still cost a full unit and material packaging works in whole squares.
+Metric markets typically order by m² instead of squares.

 What waste factor should I use?

-10% is a reasonable default for a simple gable roof.
-Use 12-15% if the roof has hips, valleys, dormers, or chimneys, since cuts and starter rows generate more offcuts.
-Steep roofs and complex shingle patterns also push the waste factor higher.
-Hip roofs commonly need 15% waste compared to 10% for gables.
-Leftover material isn't wasted in your wallet — extra shingles are useful for future repairs.
+10% is a sensible default for a simple gable.
+Use 12-15% if the roof has hips, valleys, dormers, or chimneys, since cuts and starter rows produce more offcuts.
+Steep roofs and complex shingle patterns push the number higher again.
+Hip roofs commonly want 15% compared with 10% for gables.
+Whatever's left over isn't wasted money.
+Extra shingles are useful for future repairs after wind or hail.

 Does this calculator work for hip or mansard roofs?

-No. This calculator is built for simple gable roofs (two sloping sides meeting at a ridge).
-Hip roofs require ~10-15% more material due to additional ridge lines, while mansard and gambrel roofs use multi-pitch geometry.
-For those, use this as a starting estimate and add an extra waste factor — or wait for our dedicated calculators in those categories.
+No. This calculator covers simple gable roofs (two sloping sides meeting at a ridge).
+Hip roofs need around 10-15% more material because of the extra ridge lines, and mansard or gambrel roofs use multi-pitch geometry that doesn't fit a single multiplier.
+For those, treat this as a starting estimate and add a larger waste factor.

 How accurate is this calculator?

-The math is exact for the geometry it models — a single-pitch gable roof.
-Real-world accuracy depends on input quality.
-Measure the building footprint at ground level (not the roof eaves), confirm the pitch with a level, and pick a waste factor that matches the complexity.
-For final material orders, cross-check your numbers with the roofing supplier.
+The math is exact for a single-pitch gable.
+Real-world accuracy depends on the inputs.
+Measure the footprint at ground level (not the roof eaves), confirm pitch with a level, and pick a waste factor that matches the complexity.
+For final material orders, cross-check the numbers with your roofing supplier.

 Can I use this calculator with metric measurements?